chr0n06/DemonFolder/README.md

 ## Configuration

-You can add the file extension of your choice by simply typing it inside the array of your choice !
+You can add the file extension of your choice by simply typing it inside the array of your choice inside the Preferences java file located in the demonfolder folder !
 ![picture](/src/Assets/Preferences.png)

 ## Copyright